← Back to ResourcesBreed Guides

 Golden Cancer Awareness

 Companion guide for breed-defining health concerns.
-Goldens have 60% cancer rate; Dobermans have 50–60% DCM rate — similar pattern of breed-specific health monitoring requirements.
+Goldens have a 60% cancer rate; Dobermans have a 50–60% DCM rate.
+Similar pattern of breed-specific health monitoring requirements.